How is gestational diabetes diagnosed?

 How do women feel about the diagnosis?

-Many women are very surprised by the because they wouldn't have thought that they were at risk.
+Many women are very surprised by the because they never thought of the possibility.
 Others blame themselves and think that they must have done something wrong.
 Many are worried at first because they don't know what the means for their baby and the rest of their pregnancy, and what steps need to be taken.
-There is a great need for information, particularly simple, easy-to-follow advice about how to treat gestational diabetes.
+So it's important to find out more about the condition.
+Simple, easy-to-follow advice about how to treat gestational diabetes can be particularly helpful here.

 Many women would like to have emotional support in coping with gestational diabetes – both from their doctors and their family.
 Some also see the as an opportunity to change their lifestyle.